itsnotgunnar/zshrc-config/README.md

 To use this configuration on a macOS system, follow these steps:

 1. Ensure you have Zsh and Git installed on your system.
-If not, you can install them using Homebrew with `brew install zsh git ruby ruby-dev`.
+If not, you can install them using Homebrew with `brew install zsh git`.

 2. Install Ruby and the colorls gem.
 You can do this with `brew install ruby ruby-dev` and then `sudo gem install colorls`.